Standard rate band 2020

-You should use Claim Form Med.
-1 when claiming.
+You should use Claim online or use the Form Med.1 when claiming.
 Use Form Med.
 2 if your claim is for dental expenses.

 Tax relief for medical insurance premiums paid to authorised insurers is granted at source.
 Subscribers will pay a reduced premium (80% of the gross amount) to the authorised medical insurer.
 This reduction is the same as giving tax relief at the standard rate of tax (20%).